 And an interesting quote from a Republican appointee, unintentionally explaining one reason #MedicareForAll is a superior solution to a body shop like Maximus:

-Kansas’ Medicaid director on Friday described “It’s night and day.
-It’s a completely different work environment on our side of the house and their side of the house and I think that’s because ,” Kansas Medicaid Director Jon Hamdorf said.
+Kansas’ Medicaid director on Friday described a sense of despair among workers during a recent visit to the Topeka [Clearinghouse] facility.
+“It’s night and day.
+It’s a completely different work environment on our side of the house and their side of the house and I think that’s because we at the state value the employees that work for us,” Kansas Medicaid Director Jon Hamdorf said.

 As I keep saying, holy moly!

 The Good News: Proposal for a Medicaid Lifetime Cap Rejected by CMS

 Finally, good news from Kansas in Modern Health Care, Recall that KanCare depends on a Federal waiver, so Kansas has to get a CMS OK for changes:

 The CMS will reject Kansas’ request to impose lifetime limits on Medicaid coverage, following an outcry from clinicians and others in the state.
 “We’re determined to make sure that Medicaid remains the safety net for those that need it most,” Verma said at the American Hospital Association’s annual meeting in Washington.
 “To that end, we have determined we will not approve Kansas’ recent request to place a lifetime limit on Medicaid benefits.”

 Verma’s announcement also likely spells doom for Arizona’s similar pending request, which sought a five-year benefits limit.
 It also indicates that the Trump administration has a hard line on which conservative policies it will support.

 Vox has an explainer: